Cut the Cord

 The thing that came against me was in direct confrontation with a promise that was made to me and I had to face fears that left me aching and broken inside.
 I have had so many things that I have been wanting to do, but the pain just consumed me.

-I know what God said about the situation, but the part that has had me terrified is what will happen during the “in-between”.
-My week has felt like a nightmare from all of the “what if’s” of foreboding thoughts that have been chasing me down like a vicious dog.
+I know what God said about the situation, but the part that had me terrified is what would happen during the “in-between”.
+That week felt like a nightmare from all of the “what ifs” of foreboding thoughts that have been chasing me down like a vicious dog.

 When a baby is born the umbilical cord is cut because after the baby is born, the blood vessels in the umbilical cord begin to close.
 The baby needs to be nourished in a new way as he makes his way out of the womb.

-I now realize that the beginning of the promise being born can often start through pain, as the winds of change blow and the natural endings collide with the Kingdom’s beginnings.
+I realized that the beginning of the promise of being born can often start through pain, as the winds of change blow and the natural endings collide with the Kingdom’s beginnings.

-Much of my grief this past week has been because I was holding onto everything and everyone that I was worried about.
+Much of my grief during that was because I was holding onto everything and everyone that I was worried about.
 I was unknowingly holding onto the umbilical cord and resisting the changes that needed to take place for the new life to start.

 The only way to be free of all of the pain and worries when the whirlwind hits and everything is being shaken is to surrender all.
-I didn’t realize it until now, but I have needed to surrender the fears, circumstances, and people involved to God and rest in His love and protection.
+I didn’t realize then that I needed to surrender the fears, circumstances, and people involved to God and rest in His love and protection.

 It can be hard to trust when the ones that you love more than your own life are the ones that could be affected.
-I have to surrender them to Him and trust that Papa loves us all enough to wrap us in His protective arms.
-I have to trust that His promise is true–even though the winds of opposite conditions are blowing through.
+I had to surrender them to Him and trust that Papa loves us all enough to wrap us in His protective arms.
+I had to trust that His promise is true–even though the winds of opposite conditions were blowing through.

-My whole life is in His hands right now and the only way that I can really know if I can trust Him to show up with His intentional love is to surrender everything to Him and take a trust fall.
+My whole life is in His hands and the only way to really know if we can trust Him to show up with His intentional love is to surrender everything to Him and take a trust fall.

 I have read that it can be beneficial to take a short pause before cutting the cord.
 By waiting for just a moment, it is said to deliver a surge of rich oxygen-blood to the baby.

-Likewise, I am going to take a little time to thoroughly surrender these heartbreaking worries to God and place those that I love in His protective love.
-I am going to cut the cord of attachment and let all of these fears and loved ones be placed in the Father’s hands.
+Likewise, it helps to take a little time to thoroughly surrender the heartbreaking worries to God and place those that we love in His protective love.
+Then we need to cut the cord of attachment to fear and worry and let all of the fears and loved ones be placed in the Father’s hands.

 I have heard a quote once from somewhere that said, “suffering comes from attachment”.
-It made me realize that I have been way too attached to areas in my life that should be kept in the Father’s hands for safekeeping.
+It made me realize that suffering is an indication to put surrender all of the pain, worry, and fear to God.

-It is time that I cut the cord to all of the “life worries” that I have and rededicate my life to Him.
-It is time to take a new trust fall and then trust that Jesus will catch me, just like He always promised to do.
-Not because I feel like I have a life worth living, but because He is the love is my life. ❤
+When worries come, then we know that it is time to cut the cord to all of the “life worries” of all that we fear could go wrong and rest in the loving promises from God.
+Jesus will catch us, just like He always promised to do.
+Not because we may feel like we have a life worth living, but because He is the love of our lives. ❤